 REGISTRATIONS AND CREDITS

-The course is reserved to Bocconi students who are enrolled for AY 2021-22 in a graduate program.
+The course is reserved to Bocconi students who are enrolled for AY 2021-22 in a Master of Science program.

-Call for applications nr 1 for curricular supplementary activities.
+3rd call for applications for curricular supplementary activities.

 Further information on registrations and creteria of assignment are available here: